yangyutu/EssentialMath/README.md

 # Essential Mathematical Methods
 This repo contains my online evolving book **Essentials of Mathematical Methods: Foundations, Principles, and Algorithms**.
 It surveys fundamental results in major branches of applied mathematics, with emphasized applications in **stochastic system modeling, statistical learning, and optimal decision making**.

+You can support me by purchasing from LeanPub [https://leanpub.com/essentialmathematicalmethods].

 ## Table of Contents

 ### I Mathematical Foundations